SymfonyCasts/api-platform/sfcasts/ep3-custom-data/embedded-normalization.md

-# Embedded Normalization
+# Why/When a Many Relation is IRI Strings vs Embedded

-Coming soon...
+I want to show you something a bit *surprising* about how our new custom object is being serialized.
+To make things more realistic, add a `$stats2`, and let's actually use 1000 visitors for day one - our site is at least *kind* of popular - 2000 for `$stats2` and set this to minus 1 days from now.
+Put that new `$stats2` into the return statement.

-Let's talk, we're adding a second daily stature and point just to make it a little bit more realistic.
-I'll do `$stats2`.
-And let's actually do a thousand users on one day, 2000 users on another day.
-And we'll give this one minus one days.
-That's kind of cool because when you at, and then I'll make sure I include `$stats2`, over there.
+of cool because when you at, and then I'll make sure I include `$stats2`, over there.
 That's kind of cool because now we can kind of really get the daily stats, the idea of a daily stats with one day and then the previous day, and then we'd have more